Yordano Ventura: 2016 season

 In a game against the Baltimore Orioles on June 7, 2016, Ventura threw several pitches inside to Manny Machado and the two exchanged words.
 Machado's next at-bat occurred in the fifth inning, with Baltimore leading 5–1.
 With the first pitch of the at-bat, Ventura hit Machado with a 99 mph fastball.
 Machado stormed after Ventura, causing a bench-clearing brawl.
 Both players were ejected.
-Two days later, Ventura was fined an undisclosed amount and suspended nine games.
-On June 18, he started serving the suspension that was reduced to eight games.
+Two days later, Ventura was fined an undisclosed amount and suspended nine games, while Machado was suspended for four games.
+Ventura's suspension was reduced to eight games and he began serving it on June 18.
 He finished the 2016 season with an 11–12 win–loss record and a 4.45 ERA.

 Scouting report

 Ventura threw a fastball (four-seam, two-seam) topping out at 102 mph.
 His repertoire of pitches also included a curveball and a change-up.

 Personal life

 Ventura married Maria del Pilar Sangiovanni before the 2016 season.
 While playing for Kansas City, he would often visit pediatric cancer wards and gave away memorabilia.